 Searching by keyword is just one option.
 Also, use the browsing function within each repository to locate resources your keyword searches may have missed.

 You can use (and modify) an entire course, a portion of a course, or just the reading list -- whatever is relevant to your needs.
 Browse the 'Courses' section in OER repositories.
 If you don't find your exact course, look for something similar.

 If you are hoping to replace your current textbook with one that is open and free for your students, you may be able to find complete OER textbooks to review and use.
 If you don't find one for your exact course, look for something similar that you can pull from.

-Instead of focusing on the textbook, you would like to replace, concentrate on your course outcomes: What you would like students to know or be able to do.
-You may need to use several materials that address different components of your course, especially if yours isn't a high enrollment course nationwide.
+Instead of focusing on the textbook, you would like to replace, concentrate on your course outcomes: What would you like students to know or be able to do?
+You may need to use a variety of materials that address different components of your course, especially if yours isn't a high enrollment course nationwide.

 Don't forget to look for ancillary instructor materials as you search for OER to adopt or adapt.
 Many OER go beyond the textbook and include lesson plans, assignments, study guides, and other materials.
 These extra materials can be immensely useful and save you a lot of time.